allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 ## From command line

-In practice, instead of writing code to feed data to a predictor, you'll be using the `allennlp predict` command to make predictions.
+If you prefer interacting with models from a command line, AllenNLP provides a `predict` command to make predictions.
 This command is very similar to `allennlp evaluate` (see above)—it takes the path to the model archive file created by the `allennlp train` command, along with the path to a JSON file containing serialized test instances, and runs the model against these instances.

-Overall, assuming that the model, dataset reader, and predictor we built so far are defined in some module named `my_text_classifier`, you would use the following AllenNLP commands to first train the model, evaluate it, and make predictions for unseen data.
+Overall, assuming that the model, dataset reader, and predictor we built so far are defined in some module named `my_text_classifier`, you would use the following AllenNLP commands to train the model, evaluate it, and make predictions for unseen data.
 Remember that you need to supply `--include-package` option so that AllenNLP can find your module.
 All the example code is set up [in this repo](https://github.com/allenai/allennlp-course-examples).
 You just need to clone it, cd to the `quick_start` directory, and run these commands just like this was your own project directory.